dsaltz432/MLB-Pitch-Types/README.md

-# Clustering Pitcher Types to Better Predict Batter Outcomes
+# Clustering Pitcher Types to Gain Insights on Batter Outcomes

 ## Summary